- Guaranteed for 2 full months

 Using different apertures will give you a variety of looks to choose from when you’re editing.
 You’ll also learn which type of sun flare you prefer, depending on the setting and feel you want in your photo.

-The easiest way to use tip #1 is to put your camera in Aperture Priority Mode (AV on a Canon, or A on a Nikon).
-This way, you’ll be able to easily switch the aperture setting.
+The easiest way to control the aperture (as discussed above) is to put your camera in Aperture Priority mode (indicated with an “AV” on a Canon camera, and an “A” on a Nikon camera).
+That way, you’ll be able to easily adjust the aperture setting.

 Now you’ll be able to quickly switch apertures and see the difference it makes to your sun flares.
-Learn more here: Aperture Priority and Shutter Priority: Exposure Lesson #1

-Sun flares can be unpredictable, that’s part of what makes them fun to work with.
+Sun flares can be unpredictable; that’s part of what makes them fun to work with.

 In the following image, two of the photos were taken around sunset, and the other two were taken a few hours after sunrise.
 Can you guess when each photo was taken?

-You can get a softer, more diffused look by composing your photo so that the sun is not fully in your frame.
+You can get a softer, more diffused look by composing your photo so that the sun is not fully in the frame.
 Try cutting the sun in half, or only including its bottom third.

 Play with it.
 Create different effects and see which you prefer.

-If you are hand-holding your camera, this could be a problem.
+If you are handholding your camera, this could be a problem.
 When your camera is on a tripod, there is much less chance of camera shake.

 By keeping the sun at your model’s back, you’ll allow the light of the flare to spill out around them in interesting ways.

-The higher the sun is, the lower you’ll need to be in order to place the flare at your model’s head, or shoulder level.
+The higher the sun is, the lower you’ll need to be in order to place the flare at your model’s head or at your model’s shoulders.
 Having your model sit down will make it easier for you.

 When this happens, hold up your hand to cover the sun, compose your photo, and press your shutter release halfway.
 Once your camera focuses, take your hand down and press the shutter the rest of the way.

 You may have to try this a number of times until you get exactly what you want.

-To get a really soft flare effect, without a bright point, try placing the sun out of your frame.
+To get a really soft flare effect without a bright point, try placing the sun out of your frame.

-When photographing sun flares, it’s time to experiment and have fun.
+When photographing sun flares, experiment and have fun.